insight-creative/canonrisk.com/content/_index.md

   body: >-
     Canon Risk Consultants provides cost containment solutions via industry-leading personalized service, maximum savings and timely, accurate responsivity.
-With an unparalleled backgroundin healthcare, our team is comprisedof top-tier industry professionals.
+With an unparalleled background in healthcare, our team is comprised of top-tier industry professionals.

     Your time matters-and delegation is key.